This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Consumer protection legislation

-Hairdressers provide a consumer service and are subject to consumer protection legislation.
-As stated above, the Hair Council has no legal power to act on behalf of consumers.
+In the event of a dispute, the Hair Council has no legal power to act on behalf of consumers.

 How to complain